 Individual projects that do not generate operational or construction emissions that exceed MDAQMD's recommended daily thresholds for project-specific impacts would also not cause a cumulatively considerable increase in emissions for those pollutants for which the MDAB is in nonattainment, and, therefore, would not be considered to have a significant, adverse air quality impact.
 The project would also not exceed the General Conformity de minimis thresholds for any pollutants in nonattainment.
 As previously noted, the project construction-source and operational-source air pollutant emissions would not exceed applicable MDAQMD regional thresholds.
 However, the project would incorporate APMs AIR-1 through AIR-9 and MDAQMD (Rule 403.2) requirements to further reduce potential emissions.
+A cumulative air quality modeling impacts analysis is not needed since the project does not have any emissive stationary sources that would be combined with other stationary emissions sources within a 6-mile radius that have received construction permits but are not yet operational or are in the permitting process.
 As such, project construction and operational-source emissions are considered less than significant.